 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week we'll look at the Stanford prison experiment.
 The Stanford prison experiment was a social psychology study carried out at Stanford University in 1971.
-Male student volunteers were randomly assigned to be either "prisoners" or "guards" in a mock prison… Continue reading What Is… The Stanford Prison Experiment
+Researchers randomly assigned Male student volunteers to be either "prisoners" or "guards" in a mock prison… Continue reading What Is… the Stanford Prison Experiment

 There are all kinds of statistics that get thrown around, some of which appear rather dubious.
 As a result, there seems to be a lot of suspicion about statistics in general.
 But is that warranted?
 Let's start with what statistics are.
 According to Wikipedia, statistics is "the discipline that concerns the collection, organization, displaying, analysis,… Continue reading Can You Believe Statistics?

-Cannabis.
-It's a plant that's well known for getting people high, but it's also become increasingly accepted for medicinal purposes, particularly for pain and nausea.
+Cannabis—it's a plant that's well known for getting people high, but it's also become increasingly accepted for medicinal purposes, particularly for pain and nausea.
 But what do we know about the interaction between cannabis and mental illness?
-There's been a clearly established link between cannabis use and triggering the onset of psychotic illness in… Continue reading What Does the Research Say on Cannabis and Mental Illness?
+There's been a clearly established link between cannabis use and triggering the onset of psychotic illness in people… Continue reading Cannabis & Mental Illness: What Does the Research Say?